Posted: 11/6/17 | November 6th, 2017

 4. The State of Africa, by Martin Meredith

 The book is a bit heavy and factual.
 However, if you want to understand modern-day Africa and the challenges that the continent faces, there is no better book.
 Martin Meredith effectively gives a crash course in African politics, starting with the birth of African nations.
 He offers perspective on the poverty and challenges facing Africa.
 Despite the book’s density, Meredith’s writing keeps the reader’s attention with his wit and insights.
 It’s thought-provoking and will likely shatter any preconceived notions.
-I found the book enlightening and informational, and I believe that having a deep knowledge of the political workings and history of Africa will also lead to more in-depth conversations with educated locals.

 5. Half of a Yellow Sun, by Chimamanda Ngozi Adichie

 This disturbing but engrossing novel takes readers through the Biafran War (Nigerian Civil War) through perspectives of various characters.
 The book provides a haunting glimpse into the brutality of Nigeria’s civil war, portraying the hardships that both sides endured.
 (Sadly it’s a story we find all across the African continent: lines are drawn in the sand and tribalism often lead to the clash of neighbors, friends, and even family.)
-I felt the pain of each side pitted against the other, and at times it was hard to distinguish right and wrong.
-The book will tear at your heart.

 6. The Elephant Whisperer: My Life with the Herd in the African Wild, by Lawrence Anthony